-Cava Poms are ideal companion dogs that combine the friendliness of the Cavalier King Charles Spaniel with the Pomeranian’s devotion.
-Not only do these dogs have attractive personalities, but are also downright gorgeous.
+Cava Poms are ideal companion dogs that combine the friendliness of the Cavalier King Charles Spaniel with the Pomeranian’s liveliness.
+Not only do these dogs have attractive personalities, but they are also downright gorgeous.

 They’re still fairly new in the designer dog scene, but we know they have distinct features depending on the favoring of the parent genes.
 Most will have the Pomeranian’s coat, but also have the King Charles’ head shape.
 It really depends.

 In the home, Cava Poms thrive off human interaction.
-They’re one of the most loving Pom mixes, but also demand a lot of reciprocated affection.
-But with a face like that, it’ll be hard to resist a Cava Pom.
+And because they’re such patient dogs, they’ll do well with older kids.
+Cava Poms are some of the most loving hybrids, but they demand a lot of love and attention.
+However with a face like that, it’ll be hard not to.

 23. Pom Silk

 One of the most unique physical qualities of the Silky Terrier is the smooth, hypoallergenic coat.
-But with the Pomeranian’s genes, they’ll likely end up with a long and soft fluffy coat that can vary in degree of shedding.
+But with the Pomeranian’s genes, they’ll likely end up with a long and soft fluffy coat that can vary when it comes to shedding.

 These little dogs need a lot of consistency and firmness in their training.
-Yes, they’re small, but they have huge personalities and may attempt at establishing pack dominance in the home.
+Yes, they’re small, but they do have big personalities and may attempt at establish themselves at the “alpha dog.”
 Otherwise, they’re an excellent addition to any family.

 24. Toy Pom Terrier

 The Toy Pom Terrier is the ultimate mixed toy dog breed.
 While they may look like cute plush toys, they certainly don’t act like it.
-Pom Terriers have big and bright personalities that’ll capture your heart in an afternoon.
+Pom Terriers have big and bright personalities that’ll win over your heart in a single afternoon.

 Like with the Chihuahua, the Pom Terrier “suffers” from small dog syndrome.
-In other words, they try to compensate for their small size with a fearless and courageous attitude.
-So if you have strangers around, they’ll make sure to stand their ground.
+In other words, they try to compensate for their small size with a somewhat fearless approach to life.
+So if you have strangers on their property, they’ll make sure to stand their ground.

-Otherwise, the Pom Terrier is a pleasantly happy and cheerful little dog.
-With members of the pack, they’ll fully embrace whether another dog, child or senior.
+If you can put up with their barking, the Pom Terrier will be a happy and cheerful little dog.
+They’ll fully embrace any member of their pack, whether another dog, child or senior.
 Pom Terriers are the perfect fit for nearly any household!

-Cairanian Terriers are robust designer dogs that combine the Cairn Terrier and the Pom.
-That being said, it’s not unusual for one to live up to 15 years despite being a fragile 10 inches and 11 pounds.
+Cairanian Terriers are designer dogs that combine the Cairn Terrier and the Pom.
+However, they are more robust than your average hybrid.
+In fact, it’s not unusual for this dog to live up to 15 years despite being a “fragile” dog at 10 inches and 11 pounds.

 These dogs are not as popular as you’d think.
-As a result, there’s little information on the personalities and temperaments of this Pom mix.
-However, you can expect the Pom’s fluffy thick coat in popular Pomeranian colors.
+As a result, there’s little information on the personalities or temperaments of this Pomeranian mix.
+However, you can expect them to inherit the Pom’s fluffy thick coat in popular Pom colors.

-It’s likely that Cairanians will be highly intelligent with a favorable temperament.
-Still, it’s important that they receive the necessary socialization to tolerate other animals and kids.
-But considering how the Cairn Terrier loves children, this shouldn’t be a problem.
+It’s likely that Cairanians will be highly intelligent with a mild temperament.
+Even so, it’s important that they receive the necessary socialization to tolerate other animals and kids.
+But considering how much a Cairn Terrier loves children, this shouldn’t be a problem.

 26. Yorkie Pom

-And while they are petite, they’re surprisingly sturdy dogs.
-But this doesn’t mean they can withstand the rough play of small children.
-We caution kids need to learn how to respect a dog before letting them play.
+And while they are petite, they’re surprisingly durable dogs.
+But this doesn’t mean they can withstand the rough play of small rowdy children.
+We always caution kids need to learn how to respect this dog before letting them play.

-If you’re looking for a deep bond with your companion dog, the Yoranian is the perfect dog.
-They’ll stick to you and may become a little distressed when you leave.
+But if you’re looking to form a deep bond and connection with your dog, the Yoranian is the perfect dog.
+They’ll stick to you and may even become a little distressed when you leave.
 So because of this, we think they’re some of the best dogs for seniors.

-The Shiranian is a mix that doesn’t first come to mind.
-But considering Shih Tzus are one of the best Chinese lap dogs, crossbreeding them with the Pomeranian makes a lot of sense.
+The Shiranian is a dog that doesn’t seem so obvious.
+But considering Shih Tzus are one of the best lap dogs, crossbreeding them with the Pomeranian actually makes a lot of sense.
 However, the appearance is as unique as Pom mixes go.

-The physical attributes may vary, but Shiranians tend to inherit the iconic Shih Tzu face.
-At the same time, they’re more likely to inherit the fluffiness of the Pomeranian.
+The physical attributes may vary, but Shiranians tend to inherit the signature Shih Tzu face.
+At the same time, they’re more likely to inherit the fluffiness of the Pomeranian coat.
 Either way, they’re adorable and cute toy companions.